Prosecutor: Man charged with 1 murder says he killed 16

 Gutierrez said that the New Mexico victims had been lured to a home and argued that the idea of Lannon having been invited into Dabkowski’s home “should be looked at through the lens of at least three prior incidents in New Mexico.”

-“Those individuals, self-admittedly, were lured into the residence and subsequently murdered,” he said.

-Unger argued for pretrial release, saying his client has no prior convictions and is an Army veteran with an honorable discharge.
+Unger argued for pretrial release, saying his client had no prior convictions and is an Army veteran with an honorable discharge.

-Although born in Massachusetts, Lannon spent most of his early years in Gloucester County before he was deployed to Germany, and he has family in southern New Jersey, including his mother and sister, and could stay locally on electronic monitoring if released, Unger said.
+Lannon was born in Massachusetts and spent most of his early years in Gloucester County before he was deployed to Germany, Unger said.
+He has family in southern New Jersey, including his mother and sister, and could stay locally on electronic monitoring if released, the defender argued.

-Gutierrez said Lannon adopted an assumed name to avoid detection when he returned to the East Coast and was arrested in New Mexico several weeks ago for failure to appear and spent a week in jail.
+Gutierrez said Lannon adopted an assumed name to avoid detection when he returned to the East Coast and had spent a week in jail in New Mexico for failing to appear in court.
+It wasn’t clear what he had been cited with.

-Gutierrez alleged that Lannon had admitted to dismemberment of victims and efforts to conceal evidence and “is a significant danger to the community, based on those statements.”

 Sign up for Daily Newsletters

-Note: This story has been updated to delete incorrect attribution in the first paragraph about the suspect’s confession to 11 killings.
-It also corrects that the suspect was arrested March 10, not March 17, and that the airport bodies were found March 5, not last week.